COVID-19 Info | Information sur la COVID-19 | COVID-19 Vaccine Vaccine Receipt | COVID-19 Self-Assessment

 Food Waste

 Wasting food not only wastes money but is bad for the environment because it produces harmful greenhouse gas emissions (like methane) that contribute to climate change.
-We could all eat healthier if we ate more of the food that we tend to throw away, like vegetables and fruit!
+Canadians waste a lot of different food but waste more vegetables and fruit by weight than other foods.

 Some food waste, such as fruit and vegetable peels and cores, bones, eggshells, tea bags and coffee grounds cannot be avoided.
 However, a lot of the food we throw away is truly “wasted food” that could have been eaten by making some simple meal planning and shopping changes.
 Reducing food waste at home can be relatively easy, help you get more out of your food and save you money.
 We often waste good food because we buy too much, don’t plan our meals, or don’t store our food properly.
 It’s estimated that avoidable food waste costs the average Canadian household from $600-$1,100 per year.
 Food waste is a significant issue across Canada.